memfault/interrupt/_drafts/building-a-cli-for-firmware-projects.md

 ### Why Invoke and Python

+My favorite tool to build a CLI for my firmware projects is Invoke.
 Some reasons to use Invoke as your CLI language are:

-- Configuration management through use of environment variables, arguments, and config files
+- Configuration management through use of environment variables, arguments, and config files [^1]
-- Automatic help menus and argument parsing with validation
+- Automatic help menus and argument parsing with validation [^2]
 - Tasks can be run from any directory under the project root
 - Invoke and Python can be more easily used in a cross-platform environment
 - Easier debugging using the Python debugger and more flexible printing